Algebraic Presentations of Type Dependency: Abstract

 \section{Abstract}

-C-systems were defined by Cartmell as models of generalized algebraic theories.
+C-systems were defined by Cartmell as the algebraic structures that correspond exactly to generalised algebraic theories.
 B-systems were defined by Voevodsky in his quest to formulate and prove an initiality conjecture for type theories.
 They play a crucial role in Voevodsky's construction of a syntactic C-system from a term monad.

 In this work, we construct an equivalence between the category of C-systems and the category of B-systems, thus proving a conjecture by Voevodsky.
 We construct this equivalence as the restriction of an equivalence between more general structures, called CE-systems and E-systems, respectively.
 To this end, we identify C-systems and B-systems as ``stratified'' CE-systems and E-systems, respectively; that is, systems whose contexts are built iteratively via context extension, starting from the empty context.